-The newly signed catcher had three hits and three RBIs in his Atlanta debut, and the Braves beat the New York Mets 9-5 for their seventh straight victory.
+NEW YORK -- Newly signed Francisco Cervelli had three hits and three RBIs in his Atlanta debut, and the Braves beat the New York Mets 9-5 on Saturday night for their seventh straight victory.

 Freddie Freeman launched his career-high 35th home run in the ninth.
 Freeman, who began the day leading the majors in RBIs, increased his season total to 105.